frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/visualization-urdf-rviz-jazzy-arm.md

 In this tutorial, you will learn how a robot is modeled in ROS environment and how to visualize it.

 Here is a simple dictionary of all the new terms/tools/programs you will be using in this tutorial.
+(Jazzy)

 - **URDF**: The model file of a robot (description of a robot).
 - **XACRO**: It is also a model file like URDF but with some additional features.
 Think like that: XACRO = URDF + Macro